tychonievich/cs3330-s2022/markdown/hcl5.md

 We suggest the following steps:

+1. Reorganize your solution to the previous assignments as follows:
+    - Add comment labeling each of the five stages
+    - Move the existing code into the appropriate stage
+    - Verify the reorganized code still works
 1. Add a pipeline register bank.
+    1. Identify where the **two pipeline stages** will split your processor
+    2. Name the register bank with two letters:
+        - lower-case, a letter representing the stage before the bank
+        - upper-case, a letter representing the stage after the bank
-Identify where the **two pipeline stages** will split your processor, then identify all wires which cross that point and put them in a pipeline register
+    3. Identify all wires which cross that point and put them in a pipeline register
 2. Replace wires with pipeline register inputs and outputs wires.
 3. Look for hazards and solve them with forwarding (if possible) or stalling